jlevy/og-equity-compensation/README.md

   and share buybacks, which we won’t get into here).
   There is a lot of nuance and complexity in all this, because each part is defined by piles and piles of legal documents.
-  - 🚧 More on stock splits and share buyback.
+  - 🚧 What is a good overview on stock splits and share buyback.
+    Key resources?
 - If you have stock, what ultimately matters is not the number of shares you hold, but the **percentage ownership** of the entire company that that number represents.
   To determine the percentage of the company a certain number of shares represents, you